 At some point we are inspired (in spirit) and our voice within us tells us to get out of our comfort zone and begin walking in some general direction.
 This getting out of the door and begin walking (metaphorically speaking of course) is always difficult because in the end, it’s never about anyone else, it’s always about you.
 “Getting out” means going beyond your doubts and fears, all the accumulated negative programming, and realigning your life not in the name of success and prosperity but true bliss.
 When we follow our true bliss, everything else follows.
 The journey begins with clarifying what really matters to us and rejecting what doesn’t.
 Embarking on such a journey is synonymous with offering that truth to your fellow beings by example, not lofty speech, and inviting them to awaken as well to fulfilling their personal destinies.

 As anyone who has ever tried such a thing knows it’s never easy.
 But I am here to remind you that it is much easier now than ever before.
-Just about 400 years ago on February 17, 1600 the Italian philosopher Giordano Bruno was burnt at stake by the Church for supporting the discoveries of Copernicus and claiming that earth revolves around the sun (along with certain other advanced spiritual beliefs that cannot be addressed here).
+Just about 400 years ago on February 17, 1600 the Italian philosopher Giordano Bruno was burnt at stake by the Church for supporting the discoveries of Copernicus and claiming that earth revolves around the sun (along with certain other advanced ideas that cannot be addressed here).
 He was famously quoted to have said to his persecutors “Maiori forsan cum timore sententiam in me fertis quam ego accipiam (Perhaps you pronounce this sentence against me with greater fear than I receive it).”

 We live in a much better world today, you should realize.
 Following our hearts and speaking what is the truth has never been easier.
 Easier of course does not mean easy, there is still great danger for anyone who questions or threatens the established world powers.
 But that point is far away; the greatest battle for most people begins with the battle against our own ego minds – the part of us that only understands the world through the filters of separation and desire, the lazy, repetitive, selfish part that is perpetually addicted to delusions of psychological security.
 So no, the journey is not easy, it is littered with obstacles both within and without, but it is your destiny.
 And until you start listening to that voice within and take the next step, you will never truly know true fulfillment, happiness, freedom or love, no matter how much power, money or fame you gather.